zmcghee2/Zach-New-Blog/README.md

 # Zach-New-Blog
-In this repository, a blog, coded in HTMl and CSS, will be uploaded and maintained so my cybersecurity journey can be recorded.
+In this repository, a blog, coded in HTML and CSS, will be uploaded and maintained so my cybersecurity journey can be recorded.